FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 it, but... given the current application flow, this optimization would provide no benefit and would only increase complexity of `AuthProvider`!

+On the third extra credit, we added `production` build performance monitoring by enabling `React.Profiler` (building the distribution with `--profile` flag).
+To reduce boilerplate, we created a custom `Profiler` component, responsible for aggregating logs and reporting them to the backend every 5 seconds.
+Apart from reporting the `React.Profiler` default props, we also log any metadata we desire using our `metadata` prop, which we append to the report.
+Finally, we learned about the `Tracing API` but we did not implement any of it, because it has been removed in `React v17`.
+This API intent, back when it was in experimental phase (before being eliminated), was to be able to correlate reports across re-renders, for example, knowing what user actions triggered a given re-render and what re-renders down the line happend due to a previous trigger.

 ## Background

 One of the most common performance problems web applications face is initial